Compassion: some thoughts

 Photo credit Linda Connor

 I was once accused by a Senator of lacking compassion because I supported renewable energy, wind power in particular, and he claimed that wind turbines were making people sick.
-In fact, there is no convincing evidence that wind turbines do cause illness and I would hold that Senator Leyonhjelm and others of like mind are lacking in compassion in several ways:
+In fact, there is no credible evidence that wind turbines do cause illness and I would hold that Senator Leyonhjelm and others of like mind are lacking in compassion in several ways:

 2. They choose to ignore the huge and very real damage that is being caused by the burning of fossil fuels, coal in particular;